-YMCA Camp Sea Gull and Camp Seafarer are seeking role models to serve as counselors for the summer of 2018.
-Counselors live with and care for campers in their cabins and instruct on one of the Camp activities.
+YMCA Camp Sea Gull and YMCA Camp Seafarer are seeking role models to serve as counselors for the summer of 2019.
+Counselors live with and care for campers in their cabins and instruct on one of the Camp's activities.
 Our staff mentor and model responsible behavior and enhance teamwork and character development among campers.
 Enthusiasm, cooperation and a positive attitude are must-have qualities!

 We are looking for qualified camp counselors who are available from late May through mid August.
 We prefer to hire staff who available for the entire summer season.

 Applying to work at Camp is a competitive process.
 We typically have more applicants than spaces.
 Minimum 16 years of age at the time of application, CILT (Camper in Leadership Training) experience preferred one to two years of experience of working with children.
 Priority will be given to applicants who are available to work the entire summer.